Combined Undergraduate/Graduate Degree Programs

 Step-by-step procedures – Approvals implied at all steps

-- A Proposal to establish a Combined Undergraduate/Graduate Degree Program is prepared according to SUNY Guidelines and directed from the originating departments or committee to the school or college dean(s).
+- A Proposal to establish a Combined Undergraduate/Graduate Degree Program is prepared according to SUNY Guidelines using Form 3B at SUNY Forms for Academic Program Planning and directed from the originating departments or committee to the school or college dean(s).

 - The school or college dean(s) may seek consideration of the Proposal by school/college governance bodies.
 The school/college dean(s) endorse the Proposal and transmit it to the Provost.